 - The visitor should have a confirmed hotel reservation.

-Qatar Airways has listed the following documents also.
+Qatar Airways has listed the following additional requirements.
 However, these are not always asked for.
-It would be better if you could have them:
+It would be better if you could have these:

 - Official evidence proving business in Qatar (in case of business visits).